glotzerlab/signac-docs/docs/source/jobs.rst

 -------------------------

 As just mentioned, the state point of a job can be changed after initialization.
-A typical example where this may be necessary, is to add previously not needed state point keys.
+A typical example where this may be necessary is to add previously unneeded state point keys.
 Modifying a state point entails modifying the job id which means that the state point file needs to be rewritten and the job's workspace directory is renamed, both of which are computationally cheap operations.
 The user is nevertheless advised **to take great care when modifying a job's state point** since errors may render the data space **inconsistent**.